McNaughton & Gunn

 Since 1975, McNaughton & Gunn has been a figurehead in the book printing and manufacturing business, specializing in the guidance and coaching of new authors through the rigors of getting their books made.
 Unfortunately, MG’s look hadn’t been updated since their inception and they needed a brand refresh that presented a more modern and welcoming tone.

-While serving as Creative Director at Identity, my team and I set out to create an updated brand platform including the design of a new logo, new tagline, as well as a new website.
+It was our task to create an updated brand platform including the design of a new logo, new tagline, as well as a new website.

 Project Case Study

 We wanted to modernize MG’s look without losing the heritage of the brand.
 We chose to incorporate various visual elements of books and use warm classic colors to create an inviting tone.